This Is Our Night: Music video and promotion

-The music video for the song was filmed over two days over a total duration of 24 hours, finally wrapping up on 24 February, while it was also reported that it would take around three days afterward for the final processing to be completed.
-The video was directed by Katya Tsaryk, a young but well-known Ukrainian director who also created the video for the "Shady Lady" for popular singer Ani Lorak, being choreographed by Fokas Evangelinos.
+The music video for "This Is Our Night" was filmed over two days over a total duration of 24 hours, finally wrapping up on 24 February, while it was also reported that it would take around three days afterward for the final processing to be completed.
+The video was directed by Katya Tsaryk, a young but well-known Ukrainian director who also created the video for the "Shady Lady" for singer Ani Lorak, being choreographed by Fokas Evangelinos.
 The shooting took place in Athens, at two main locations: the first was at the STARZ club where Rouvas is performing along with the Maggira Sisters for the winter season, set in front of a huge screen and many flashing lights; while the second was at the King George suite hotel, where the morning shooting took place.
 The rest of the video was shot around the city life of Athens, some shot solely by the cameramen while other filming was taking place, and other scenes featuring Rouvas.
-During the filming at STARZ, the doors were opened at 23:00 where reporters were allowed to enter, while Evangelinos, and the song's composer, Dimitris Kontopoulos, as well as Rouvas' entire entourage and some ERT staff were also present.
+During the filming at STARZ, the doors were opened at 23:00 where reporters were allowed to enter, while Evangelinos, and the song's composer, Kontopoulos, as well as Rouvas' entire entourage and some ERT staff were also present.

 MAD TV reported that the video features the strong beat of the song in combination with bright flashing lights in a dark setting that give an intense erotic sensation, also stating that the general concept of the video is of people in love surrounding Rouvas who wanders the city to showcase its most impressive sights.
 ERT stated that their production gave their best for the creation of the video, which features impressive Athenian scenery, beautiful landscapes, a lot of color, and scenes of people having fun and performing energetic choreography and the use of elaborate lighting that underpin the video clip along with a strong combination of Athenian culture.
 The director, Tsaryk, expressed how impressed she was with Rouvas' professionalism and capabilities.

 Upon wrapping up filming, ERT released two backstage videos, and also stated that it would soon be released all over Europe as part of the promotion, while MAD TV also released a special photo report.
 On 10 March, ERT released a special preview, while the video officially premiered exclusively on 12 March on the official Eurovision/ert.gr site as well as on television on ERT-NET and ERT World for international audiences.

-Eurovision Song Contest
+Eurovision

-National final

-The song was presented as the last performance of the press conference held on 12 February 2009 where the three songs were revealed.
-The song was performed by Rouvas at the Greek National Final where it placed first.

-At the end of voting, "This Is Our Night" was revealed as the winner receiving over eighty percent of the votes.
-"Right on Time" and "Out of Control" placed second and third respectively.